agundy/agundy.github.io/_posts/2018-10-22-tips-for-developing-on-a-bus.md

 principles apply here where subtracting can really add to your focus.
 The constraints of an 8 hour low quality internet connection helps me get s*** done and reflect on things that I don't always get too.
-I also love being on the move and working in new places and environments is energizing for me and carries over to when I'm back in the office
+I also love being on the move and working in new places and environments, it can be energizing and carries over to when you are back in the office or home.

-Embrace the limitations and you can get a lot done, just don't plan burning through a lot of bugs or releasing new features.
+Overall just embrace the limitations and you can get a lot done; just don't plan burning through a lot of bugs or releasing new features.